The Top 3 Defense Arguments in a Cerebral Palsy Case and How We Beat Them

 2. “We didn’t do anything wrong, but even if we did, something else caused the Injury”

 This is the “have it both ways defense.”
 We often see this because if the jury believes any part of this sentence, the defendants get away with it.
 Here’s why: in a medical malpractice case we have to prove that the defendants didn’t meet professional standards of care.
 But that’s not all.
 We then have to prove that the failure to meet professional standards of care caused our client’s injury.
-We cannot prove our case without proving both.
+Our Boston personal injury lawyers cannot prove our case without proving both.
 So the “have it both ways” defense is aimed at defeating either one, or both, of the two elements we have to prove.

 As to the “something else” that may have caused the injury, the defendants usually blame the following alternative causes: